Delta Force (video game): Reception

 The game received "favorable" reviews according to video game review aggregator GameRankings.
 GameSpot's Michael Ryan called it "a very impressive game overall", particularly praising the game's mission and sound design, albeit pointing out its outdated visuals.
 He also drew comparisons to Tom Clancy's Rainbow Six, released earlier the same year, but noted Delta Force's limited preparation options compared to the latter.
 He also praised the multiplayer mode but noted that technical problems made it hard to play.
 PC Gamer's Todd Vaughn also drew comparisons to Rainbow Six but noted Delta Force's focus on long-distance fights and lower level of realism.
 He concluded: "Overall, Delta Force is a surprising and welcome addition to the genre that uses just the right mix [of] action and tactics to set itself apart from the crowd."
 Next Generation wrote, "Though Delta Force's standalone play is often uninspired, the multiplayer is one of the most satisfying gaming experiences available today."

 Sequels

 The game was successful enough to receive a direct sequel, Delta Force 2, the following year and spawn a long-running series.
-The latest game in the series is Delta Force: Xtreme 2, released in 2009.
+The last game in the series was Delta Force: Xtreme 2, released in 2009.
 Another game titled Delta Force: Angel Falls was announced but never released due to NovaLogic's closure in 2016.

 Inspired by the popularity of Ridley Scott's war film Black Hawk Down, chronicling the Battle of Mogadishu, NovaLogic developed a Delta Force game with the same theme titled Delta Force: Black Hawk Down, which was released in 2003.
 Due to the rise in popularity of military-themed multiplayer shooters with vehicular combat, most notably DICE's Battlefield series, NovaLogic also developed a multiplayer focused spin-off of the Delta Force series titled Joint Operations: Typhoon Rising, released in 2004.
+In 2023, a Delta Force reboot (previously known as Delta Force: Hawk Ops) was announced.